sanjeevraycs/KCC-HOSTEL/README.md

 There are several ways of editing your application:

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/4fe2bfab-d715-473d-b803-f69b4ac236ff) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Habulla will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in Habulla.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)